 Cap gap is generally available to a student seeking a change of status to H-1B with an EAD that expires somewhere between the date the employer files the H-1B petition and October 1.
 The Cap gap extension automatically extends the student’s work authorization until September 30 – no action is required although it is important that the student work closely with her employer to be sure that the H-1B is properly filed to take advantage of this benefit.

 Hire a Skilled Law Firm

 Advice from a good immigration lawyer is imperative for international students seeking work authorization.
-The knowledgeable attorneys at Sam Shihab & Associates can help foreign nationals as well as their employers by providing sound legal advice and services.
+The knowledgeable attorneys at Shihab Burke, LLC, Attorneys At Law can help foreign nationals as well as their employers by providing sound legal advice and services.
 Our offices are in Dublin and Columbus, Ohio and in Troy, Michigan, but we also work with clients from all parts of the world.
-From anywhere in the world, feel free to phone or email one of our skilled attorneys at Sam Shihab & Associates, so we can talk about your specific visa needs and options.
+From anywhere in the world, feel free to phone or email one of our skilled attorneys at Shihab Burke, LLC, Attorneys At Law, so we can talk about your specific visa needs and options.

 Rad more about Optional Practical Training here.